Artist

 How much does Alice In Chains make in a year?

-Alice In Chains is modeled at $1.1M-$3.3M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Alice In Chains is estimated at $1.1M-$3.3M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Alice In Chains still make money?